Bitwise Operations Playground

 CIRCULAR SHIFT

-The vacant bits on the left side are filled with the bits pushed off from the right side.
+The vacant bit on the left side are filled with the bit pushed off from the right side

 There is also a third type of bitwise shift: Arithmetic Shift.
 I have excluded it here, as it is analogus to logical shift when dealing with unsigned integers.